Vortaron/english-for-designers/P1-one-word/index.md

 ![me as Michal Plecháč](https://github.com/Vortaron/english-for-designers/assets/48156360/dcb76d14-8f48-4ecf-95a1-9ecf265e7434)

-## Me as a person
+## Me as a person with feelings & stuff

 Hi again, I am a weird person, but I consider it a good thing.
 I like to think about stuff, I really like space and sci-fi - I just really like cool ideas, even if they are not portrait that well.
 I really like popculture, games and artitic human creations.
 I became interested in psychology and how brain and people work.
 I am very axnious person and I like ordet in things and I am nervous when there is none (at least for some period time).
 I am consider myself very passionate about anything I am interested and I am enyoing learning about stuff.
 I get vey obscessive about 1 think I often forget about other things.
 But sometimes too much thinking is unhealthy and exxhausting, so nowdays I am trying to learn to also stay in the moment and enjoy life.
+Btw I also like to read (mostly sci-fi tho).

-## My passion projetct: Pilots 303 (the gane)
+## My PASSION projetct: Pilots 303 (the gane)

 ### Historical Accuracy vs. Fun